top of page

 This is a great question.
 Yes, it is safe. over 30 years of extensive studies have found that ultrasound has NOT been shown to cause any harm to mother or baby, in fact, routine scanning of all pregnancies is now normal practice throughout the United States, for example; women who are categorized as High Risk may often have weekly ultrasound through the term of their pregnancy and is especially safe when performed by a trained and qualified sonographer.

 2D ultrasound is the traditional method used for years that provides black and white two- dimensional images typically used at our studio for gender determination, profile pictures, fetal movements, and much more.
-3D ultrasound is an advanced method that is a still color image of your baby that captures the fetal flesh tone, often allowing the ability to see specific features.
+3D ultrasound is an advanced method that is a still color image of your baby.
+5D/HD adds flesh tones to baby's skin, often allowing the ability to see specific features.
 4D or 4D Live is an actual moving 3D imaging of your baby allowing you to view actions such as yawning, turning, and other subtle movements.

 Does this take the place of an ultrasound at my doctor’s office?